Music: Key Stage 1

 Year 1

-Children use their bodies and instruments to listen and respond to pieces of classical music that represent animals.
-They learn and perform a song as a class and compose a short section of music as a group, with a focus on dynamics and tempo.
+In this updated unit, children use bodies and instruments to listen and respond to pieces of music with fast and slow speeds; learn and perform a rhyme and a song focussing on fast and slow.

-Children make links between music, sounds and environments and use percussion, vocal and body sounds to represent calm or stormy seas.
+In this new unit, children make links between music, sounds and environments and use percussion, vocal and body sounds to represent the seaside.

 Year 2

-Using instruments to represent animals, copying rhythms, learning a traditional Ghanaian call and response song and recognising simple notation, progressing to creating call and response rhythms.
+In this unit, the children use instruments to represent animals, copying rhythms and creating call and response rhythms.